Marvel Comics and Casablanca Records team up to create a roller-disco crime fighter.

 Of course, the film was the next project to go.

-Jim Shooter had written a delirious treatment for the film, which has to be seen to be believed.
+Jim Shooter had written a delirious treatment for the film, which has to be read to be believed.
 I don’t want to spoil it for anyone, but it involves Spider-Man and the Avengers, Kiss battling the Village People, and suggests Cher, Donna Summer, Robin Williams and Rodney Dangerfield as cast members.
 Read it here.

-Once Casablanca were out of the picture, Marvel and Shooter shopped the project around, and there was some interest – after all, Superman – The Movie was a huge box office hit at the time and comic book films seemed less of a gamble than they might have a year or so earlier.
+Once Casablanca was out of the picture, Marvel and Shooter shopped the project around, and there was some interest – after all, Superman – The Movie was a huge box office hit at the time and comic book films seemed less of a gamble than they might have a year or so earlier.
 But unfortunately, Bo Derek now came as a package with director husband John.
 Anyone who has seen films like Tarzan the Ape Man and Ghosts Can’t Do It can attest to what a bad idea it was to ever let him near a camera, and his controlling ways soon saw the pair leaving the film… at which point the whole idea was quietly dropped.
 This left the multimedia project as a decidedly singular media affair, and once the initial burst of interest had died down, Dazzler comic book sales began to implode.
 The comic was cancelled after 42 issues, which is more than you’d actually expect a contrived idea like this to get, and it’s probably down to the talents at Marvel reworking the character into something more credible that it lasted so long.
 The run was followed by the graphic novel Dazzler: The Movie, which adapted the unfilmed screenplay.

 Marvel being what it is, Dazzler has never quite died, being resurrected as a supporting character in other comics over the years.
 And there’s a certain cult following for the character today, often from people who are not big comic book fans but appreciate the kitsch disco fabulousness of the idea.
 But this does feel like an unfulfilled promise – I really wish that there was a movie featuring Bo Derek as a spandex-clad, rollerskating mutant who fires disco lights from her eyes and duets on I Was Made for Lovin’ You with Paul Stanley as they battle the Village People.
 The world is a slightly duller place for it not existing.